Remotte/remotteSDK_Android/README.md

 ## Licence

-Remotte SDK IOS is available under the MIT licence.
+Remotte SDK Android is available under the MIT licence.
 See the LICENCE file for more info.